DBCG/crmi-ig/input/pages/distribution.md

 NOTE: $data-requirements allows the client to decide what is needed to download (versus what might already have been downloaded), whereas $package always ships the actual resources.

-Both `$package` and `$data-requirements` operations are available for all canonical resources:
+Both `$package` and `$data-requirements` operations are available for all canonical resources and non-canonical-artifacts:

 1. StructureDefinition, StructureMap
 2. ValueSet, CodeSystem, NamingSystem, ConceptMap
 3. Questionnaire, ActivityDefinition, PlanDefinition, Library, Measure
-4. ObservationDefinition, SpecimenDefinition, MedicationKnowledge, etc...
+4. Group, Substance, ObservationDefinition, SpecimenDefinition, MedicationKnowledge, etc...

 NOTE: To recreate the contents of a FHIR Package, the `$package` operation could be called on the `ImplementationGuide` resource with appropriate parameters to only include local resources defined in the package (i.e. `packageOnly` set to `true`).